grihabor/postgres-copy-binary/README.md

-# postgres-binary-format
+# postgres-copy-binary

-Provides a parser from postgres `COPY FROM WITH BINARY` format into pyarrow / pandas / numpy
+Provides a decoder for postgres `COPY FROM WITH BINARY` format that spits out pyarrow / pandas / numpy arrays

 ## Links